 Hakone – Kyoto.
 We leave the mountains behind and travel by bullet train this morning to Kyoto, the former imperial capital of Japan.
 We drop our luggage at the hostel and head to Kiyomizu Temple, a UNESCO World Heritage Site and one of Japan's most famous Buddhist temples.

 Later, there is free time in the Gion area of the city, known for its famous Geishas.
-Then you can spend the evening exploring Kyoto city center, or return to the hostel for an evening at leisure.
+Then you can spend the evening exploring Kyoto city centre, or return to the hostel for an evening at leisure.

 Journey time: Hakone - Kyoto (approx. 2 hours)